 Light rail overhead wires are approximately 5.8 metres above road level and are supported by approximately 8.5 metre high poles.
-The hazard zone is considered to be more than 3m above ground level, either side of the track and below ground level.
+The hazard zone is considered to be more than three metres above ground level, either side of the track and below ground level.
 Once the light rail and overhead lines have been powered up, any works around or within the light rail hazard zone will need to be authorised.

-For more information regarding the Hazard Zone and other safety matters, contact GoldLinQ on 1800 967 377.
+For more information regarding the hazard zone and other safety matters, contact GoldLinQ on 1800 967 377.

 Maps of roads affected by light rail

 All roads marked in red and pink are affected.

 Red roads specifically indicate the light rail route and construction areas.
 Red does not represent the hazard zone; however, the hazard zone is generally contained within the red roads.
 Refer to ‘Hazard zone’ above for more details.